Frequently Asked Questions

 Where is the studio and how do I get there?

 The studio is located in Elbląg, close to public transport, an ATM and a supermarket.
-There is a small parking area very near the studio, and if it is full there is paid public parking about 200 metres away where you can usually find a free space.
+There is a small parking area very near the studio, and if it is full there is a paid public car park about 200 metres away where you can usually find a free space.

 Is the studio accessible for people with disabilities?

-The studio is on the ground floor, but there is a short staircase of about five steps at the entrance and there is no ramp or lift.
+The studio is on the ground floor, but there is a short flight of stairs at the entrance (about five steps) and there is no ramp or lift.

 Unfortunately this means the space is not fully accessible for all mobility needs.
-If you are unsure whether you will be able to access the studio safely, please let us know and we can talk through the situation together.
+If you are unsure whether you will be able to enter the studio safely, please write to me and we will discuss your situation together.